- 20 Jul 2023

 - Completed tasks are removed after 30 Days

-You can configure stricter settings within your environment (zone) by adding Scheduled Tasks.
+You can configure stricter settings within your system (zone) by adding Scheduled Tasks.

 On premise

-Deploy a Liquit Workspace environment within your existing server infrastructure, either in your own datacenter or within a cloud tenant in AWS, Azure or Google Cloud.
+Deploy a Application Workspace System within your existing server infrastructure, either in your own data centre or within a cloud tenant in AWS, Azure or Google Cloud.

-Liquit Workspace Server manages devices that have the Liquit Universal Agent or Liquit Workspace Agent installed.
+Application Workspace Server manages devices that have the Application Workspace Agent or Liquit Workspace Agent installed.
 It also authenticates users against an existing user directory service like Azure AD.

 Multiple servers can host the same zones, to allow redundancy and spreading load across multiple servers.

-The Liquit Web portal is hosted by the built-in Web Server component.
+The Application Workspace Web Portal is hosted by the built-in Web Server component.

 A satellite is a separate server component that can be installed within a remote site or branch location.
-It runs as a standalone from a Liquit Workspace environment, does not need direct access to the SQL database but it does need HTTP(S) access to a Liquit zone (the satellite server needs to be able to contact the zone and vice versa).
+It runs as a standalone from a Application Workspace System, does not need direct access to the SQL database but it does need HTTP(S) access to a Recast Software zone (the satellite server needs to be able to contact the zone and vice versa).

 A single satellite can be used by multiple zones.

-Scenarios in which a satellite might come in handy:
+Scenarios in which a satellite might be useful:

-In this scenario, one or more Satellite Servers could be installed within a remote branch office.
-After which the agents can be configured to use the Content Access feature to locate them.
-This ensures that all content will be downloaded only once per Satellite Server over the internet or WAN connection.
+In this scenario, one or more Application Workspace Satellite Servers could be installed within a remote branch office.
+After which the Agents can be configured to use the Content Access feature to locate them.
+This ensures that all content will be downloaded only once per Application Workspace Satellite Server over the internet or WAN connection.
 This is possible by using both on-demand and download stream sharing among devices that request the same content.
-So even when the Satellite Server is still in progress of retrieving the necessary content itself, it will already be able to push content to agents.
+So even when the Application Workspace Satellite Server is still in the process of retrieving the necessary content itself, it will already be able to push content to Agents.
 Thus, ensuring that only 1 download stream exists over the internet or WAN connection.

 The satellite also caches the content locally for later requests made by Agents.